 7. Azure Information Protection

-In many Office 365 deployments, the most critical data is often stored in Microsoft Office documents.
+The most critical data in many Office 365 deployments is often stored in Microsoft Office documents.
 Azure Information Protection allows us to protect documents from being shared, and , as well as emails to be forwarded.
 In essence, it encrypts the document, and only authorized, hand-picked personnel can decrypt its contents.

 The following file types are supported: